Ruvyrom/Ruvomain-Protocol/README.md

 ---
 ## Features:
 "Surgical Minimalism" is the art of achieving maximum efficiency through the smallest possible codebase.
-By eliminating external dependencies, we reduce the system's attack surface and ensureabsolute transparency.
+By eliminating external dependencies, we reduce the system's attack surface and ensure absolute transparency.

 **Zero-Dependency:** No Java, no **Zero-Dependency:** No Java, no middleware, no pre-compiled binaries.
 Just pure shell.